The Pacific War Online Encyclopedia

 Because Pearl Harbor is relatively

-40 feet or 12 meters deep over most of the channelfar,) the Americans believed that
+40 feet or 12 meters deep over most of the channel,) the Americans

 could not be successfully employed against their fleet,

 and the harbor was not protected by torpedo nets.

 However, the Japanese modified